Using Room Dividers to Carve Out Your Personal Sanctuary

 Blimey, if there’s one thing we all learned during lockdowns it’s that working from your sofa is a recipe for disaster.
 Your brain never switches off because you’re literally sitting in your relaxation space trying to focus on spreadsheets.

-As mentioned earlier a room divider between your workspace and living area is absolutely essential for mental health.
+A room divider between your workspace and living area is absolutely essential for mental health.
 I’ve seen people get dead creative with this using everything from a simple fabric divider in blue or grey to match their décor, to more substantial options that completely hide the desk when work hours are done.

 The Reading Nook